-Guys, I’m not kidding when I say that Personal Capital has the best free money tools around.
+I’m not kidding when I say that Personal Capital has the best free money tools around.
 They do.
-The tools are simple to use, easy to understand, and they are completely FREE!
-You know I love that.
+The tools are simple to use, easy to understand, and they are completely free!

 We use them.
 We love them.
 We think you will too.